jamescherti/stripspace.el/README.md

 Additionally, The *stripspace* package offers an optional feature controlled by the `stripspace-restore-column` variable (disabled by default), which, when enabled, preserves the cursor's column position even after stripping spaces.
 This is useful when extra spaces are added and the file is saved.
 While *stripspace* removes trailing whitespace from both the saved file and the currently edited buffer, it ensures that the spaces before the cursor on the current line remain unchanged.
 This maintains a consistent editing experience and prevents the cursor from shifting due to the removal of spaces from the current line, in addition to other lines.

-(It uses `before-save-hook` to save the column and `after-save-hook` to restore it.
-This two-step approach is necessary because packages like Apheleia or reformatter may modify the buffer before and after saving.
-Deleting trailing whitespace should be done after all such functions have executed.)
+(It uses `before-save-hook` to save the column and delete trailing whitespace, and `after-save-hook` to restore the column.
+This two-step approach is necessary because packages like Apheleia or Reformatter may modify the buffer before and after saving.
+Trailing whitespace should be deleted after all such functions have executed.)

 ## Installation